mholling/nswtopo/sources/nsw/README.markdown

     - nsw/topographic
     - grid

-Along with topographic features, NSW and ACT cadastral lines and trig stations are also included.
+Along with topographic features, NSW and ACT cadastral lines, trig stations and borders of parks and reserves are also included.

 ## Holdings